How to Pass UGC NET Law in First Attempt (2026) – Smart Study Plan, Tips & Expert Guide

 - Judicial Review

-Prepare landmark judgments separately because factual case-based MCQs are frequently asked.
+Prepare constitutional doctrines and landmark judgments separately because factual and principle-based questions are frequently asked.

 Important Thinkers